aleksandarstankovic/TECHDEGREE-PROJECT--1/README.md

             player_guess = int(input("Attempt # [{}] : {} , can you guess a number from 1 to 10?     ".format(attempts + 1,player_name)))
             if (player_guess < 1):
                 raise ValueError("""
-                                 Invalid input.
-Only integer numbers from 1 to 10 allowed --- !!!
+                                 --->>> IMPORTANT Invalid input.
+You cannot have numbers less than 0.
+Only numbers from 1 to 10 allowed --- !!!
                                  """)
             elif (player_guess > 10):
                 raise ValueError("""
-                                 Invalid input.
-Only integer numbers from 1 to 10 allowed --- !!!
+                                 --->>> IMPORTANT Invalid input.
+You cannot have numbers greater than 10.
+Only numbers from 1 to 10 allowed --- !!!
                                  """)
             attempts +=1
             player_score -= attempts * 2